Protected

 Restrictions

-On June 24, 2022, Missouri began enforcing its trigger ban,1 which bans all abortions except to save the life of the pregnant person, following the U.S. Supreme Court’s decision in the case Dobbs v.
-Jackson Women’s Health Organization.2 However, the ban is currently being challenged due to the state’s constitutional amendment.3 On December 23, 2024, a state circuit court held that the state’s trigger ban and other abortion restrictions were unconstitutional and enjoined those laws.4 On February 14, 2025, a state circuit court enjoined the facility licensing requirement.5 On May 27, 2025, the Missouri Supreme Court lifted both the December 2024 and the February 2025 rulings, allowing the state’s trigger an and other abortion restrictions to temporarily go back into effect.6 On July 3, 2025, the Circuit Court of Jackson County, Missouri granted a preliminary injunction preventing the enforcement of some of the state’s bans and other restrictions.7 This allows providers to continue giving procedural abortion care; however, other restrictions on medication abortion access were not enjoined.
+On June 24, 2022, Missouri began enforcing its trigger ban.2 On December 20, 2024, a state circuit court held that the state’s trigger ban and other abortion restrictions were unconstitutional and enjoined those laws.3 On February 14, 2025, a state circuit court enjoined the facility licensing requirement.4 On May 27, 2025, the Missouri Supreme Court lifted both the December 2024 and the February 2025 rulings, allowing the state’s trigger and other abortion restrictions to temporarily go back into effect.5 On July 3, 2025, the Circuit Court of Jackson County, Missouri granted a preliminary injunction preventing the enforcement of some of the state’s bans and other restrictions.6 This allows providers to continue giving procedural abortion care; however, other restrictions on medication abortion access were not enjoined.7

 Missouri has not repealed other laws related to abortion.
-Missouri retains gestational bans at eight weeks LMP, a ban that is currently enjoined,8 and after viability.9 Missouri law asserts that life begins at conception.10 It also prohibits D&X procedures11 and abortions sought for reasons of sex, race, or Down syndrome, although the reason ban is currently enjoined.12 Missouri law continues to include requirements that pregnant people must undergo a mandatory seventy-two-hour waiting period, receive biased counseling, and be offered an ultrasound,13 and prohibitions on public funding,14 and private insurance.15 The state continues to require that both parents, a legal guardian,16 or a judge17 consent to a minor’s abortion.
+Missouri retains gestational bans at eight weeks LMP, a ban that is currently enjoined,8 and after viability.9 Missouri law asserts that life begins at conception.10 It also prohibits D&X procedures11 and abortions sought for reasons of sex, race, or Down syndrome, although the reason ban is currently enjoined.12 Missouri law continues to include requirements that pregnant people must undergo a mandatory seventy-two-hour waiting period, receive biased counseling, and an ultrasound, though the waiting period and biased counseling provisions are currently enjoined.13 IT also includes prohibitions on public funding,14 and private insurance.15 The state continues to require that a parent, a legal guardian,16 or a judge17 consent to a minor’s abortion.
 If a parent consents, that parent is required to notify the other parent.18

 Missouri repealed its pre-Roe ban in 1977.30